Convenient Locations in Highland, Hobart, & Merrillville

 Our hip joints take a beating.
 Over the course of our lives, they withstand all sorts of impacts, from walking downstairs to jumping to rebound a basketball.
 Compared to the complexity in the shoulder joint, the hips are relatively simple structures.
 But with the loads our hips continually bear, they can become damaged and painful.

-The orthopedic specialists at Bone & Joint Specialists treat all types of hip pain and damage.
+The board-certified orthopedic specialists at Bone & Joint Specialists treat all types of hip pain and damage.
+We offer comprehensive care as part of our orthopedic services in Highland, Hobart, and Merrillville, Indiana.

 Hip Replacement Patient Testimonial